-Ocean City is a decidedly white-collar town, with fully 88.45% of the workforce employed in white-collar jobs, well above the national average.
+Ocean City is a decidedly white-collar town, with fully 89.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ocean City is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Ocean City who work in sales jobs (14.71%), management occupations (14.06%), and food service (13.62%).
+There are especially a lot of people living in Ocean City who work in sales jobs (19.42%), food service (18.78%), and office and administrative support (12.44%).

-Ocean City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Ocean City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Ocean City in 2010 was $42,049, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $168,196 for a family of four.
+The per capita income in Ocean City in 2018 was $42,371, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $169,484 for a family of four.
 However, Ocean City contains both very wealthy and poor people as well.

 The most common language spoken in Ocean City is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Greek.